ufs-community/land-DA_workflow/docs/source/DASystem.rst

       ..
 COMMENT: Verify accuracy

       ``datetime``
-         Specifies the time.
+         Specifies the date and time.
 The format is YYYY-MM-DDTHH:00:00Z, where YYYY is a 4-digit year, MM is a valid 2-digit month, DD is a valid 2-digit day, and HH is a valid 2-digit hour.

          ..
-COMMENT: Not the dat & time?
+COMMENT: Not the date & time?
 And for what?
 Same as above?

       ``filetype``
          Specifies the type of file.
-Valid values: ``fms restart``
+Valid values include: ``fms restart``

-         ..
-COMMENT: Other valid values?

       ``state variables``
          Specifies a list of state variables.
 Valid values: ``[snwdph,vtype,slmsk]``

-         ..
-COMMENT: Are there more?

       ``datapath``
          Specifies the path for state variables data.
-Valid values: ``mem_pos/`` | ``mem_neg/``
+Valid values: ``mem_pos/`` | ``mem_neg/``.
+(With default experiment values, the full path will be ``workdir/mem000/jedi/$datapath``.)

-         ..
-COMMENT: Other valid values?

       ``filename_sfcd``
          Specifies the name of surface data file.
 This usually takes the form ``YYYYMMDD.HHmmss.sfc_data.nc``, where YYYY is a 4-digit year, MM is a valid 2-digit month, DD is a valid 2-digit day, and HH is a valid 2-digit hour, mm is a valid 2-digit minute and ss is a valid 2-digit second.
 For example: ``20160102.180000.sfc_data.nc``

-         ..
-COMMENT: Check this!

       ``filename_cprl``
          Specifies the name of file that contains metadata for the restart.
 This usually takes the form ``YYYYMMDD.HHmmss.coupler.res``, where YYYY is a 4-digit year, MM is a valid 2-digit month, DD is a valid 2-digit day, and HH is a valid 2-digit hour, mm is a valid 2-digit minute and ss is a valid 2-digit second.
 For example: ``20160102.180000.coupler.res``